What are you looking for?

 If you would like to register your interest in paid facilitation of future field lab groups, please follow this link to complete a form with details about yourself, your experience working with farmers and topics of interest/expertise, if applicable.

-The coordinator plays a vital role in the overall success of any field lab and ensures the effective collaboration and participation of the farmers and researchers involved in the trial.
+The coordinator plays a crucial role in the overall success of any field lab and ensures the effective collaboration and participation of everyone involved in the trial.
+We have often found that the quality of a field lab is determined by the quality of engagement and support provided by the coordinator.
 Your responsibilities will include:

 Where the coordinator's time is not covered through their existing role, we may be able to offer financial support to cover their time and travel expenses.
 Please get in touch to discuss this with the Innovative Farmers team before submitting your field lab proposal.